openstax/simulations/moving-man/README.md

 ##### For Development

 1. Install [nginx](http://nginx.org/)
-2. Set up a virtual host pointing to your `wave-interference/src` directory.
+2. Set up a virtual host pointing to your `moving-man/src` directory.
 You can follow a tutorial like [this one](http://gerardmcgarry.com/2010/setting-up-a-virtual-host-in-nginx/), but when you get to the part where you're defining a server config, do something like this (replacing `path-to-simulations` appropriately):

         server {
           listen 8000;
           server_name $hostname;
-          root /path-to-simulations/simulations/wave-interference/dist/;
+          root /path-to-simulations/simulations/moving-man/dist/;
           index index.html;
           try_files $uri $uri/ /index.html;

           location ~ ^.*/bower_components/(.*)$ {
-            alias /path-to-simulations/simulations/wave-interference/bower_components/$1;
+            alias /path-to-simulations/simulations/moving-man/bower_components/$1;
           }

-          location ~ ^.*/test/(.*)$ {
-            alias /path-to-simulations/simulations/wave-interference/test/$1;
-          }

           location ~ ^.*/(data|js|css|img|templates)/(.*) {
             try_files $uri $uri/ /$1/$2 /test/$1/$2;
           }

-          location ~ ^.*/test/(.*)/(.*) {
+          location ~ ^.*/test/(.*)$ {
-            try_files $uri $uri/ /test/$1 /test/$2 /test/index.html;
+            alias /path-to-simulations/simulations/moving-man/test/$1;
           }

-          location ~ ^.*/test/(.*) {
+          location ~ ^.*/common/(.*)$ {
-            try_files $uri $uri/ /test/$1 /test/index.html;
+            alias /path-to-simulations/simulations/common/$1;
           }
         }

 3. Run `sudo nginx` to start the server.
-4. In the root of `simulations/wave-interference/`, run `grunt less:development`.
+4. In the root of `simulations/moving-man/`, run `grunt less:development`.
 Alternatively, if you are going to make changes to the LESS source, just run `grunt watch` to start a watcher that watches for changes in LESS files and recompiles automatically.
 5. Open up [http://localhost:8000](http://localhost:8000) in your browser to view the simulation.

 ##### Easy Button